yotkadata/covid-waves/README.md

 ## Thanks ...

-... to the [COVID19-European-Regional-Tracker](https://github.com/asjadnaqvi/COVID19-European-Regional-Tracker) for preparing the data.
+... to [Asjad Naqvi](https://github.com/asjadnaqvi) and the [COVID19-European-Regional-Tracker](https://github.com/asjadnaqvi/COVID19-European-Regional-Tracker) for preparing the data.

 ... to [Jan T. Sott (idleberg)](https://github.com/idleberg) for the markdown of the Creative Commons license text.